Selimach/visualization/README.md

 b - Analysis of mobility trends in 11 European cities since March 2020.
 Creation of a multidimensional map to benchmark cities.

+c - Analysis of the road accidents in Geneva by displaying information on a map showing the location of occurrence.
+The last multidimensional graph shows accidents split meteorological conditions.

 #### Air transport
 a - Display of the number of daily flights operated within European airports since Jan 2019 (data sourced from Eurocontrol).
 It is another example of a clear visualization that can be obtained with ggplot2 library.